hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 All entries before the delimiter are treated as the first certificate chain and MUST use algorithms from `first_signature_algorithms` list of `dual_signature_algorithms` extension, all entries after the delimiter are treated as the second certificate chain and MUST use algorithms from `second_signature_algorithms` list of `dual_signature_algorithms` extension.
 As specified in {{Section 4.4.2 of TLS}}, end-entity certificate MUST be the first in both chains.

 A peer receiving this structure MUST validate each chain independently according to its corresponding signature algorithm.
+Implementers MAY wish to consider performing this verification in a timing-invariant way so as not to leak which certificate failed, for example if it failed for policy reasons rather than cryptographic reasons, however since this information is not hidden in a single-certificate TLS handshake, implementers MAY decide that this is not important.

 The first certificate chain MUST contain an end-entity certificate whose public key is compatible with one of the algorithms listed in the `first_signature_algorithms` section of `dual_signature_algorithms` extension.
 The second certificate chain MUST contain an end-entity certificate whose public key is compatible with one of the algorithms listed in the `second_signature_algorithms` section of `dual_signature_algorithms` extension.
+End-entity certificates of both chains MUST use different public keys.

-If a `signature_algorithms_cert` extension is absent, then the each certificate chain of the dual MUST also use an algorithm from the same list, but not necessarily the same one as the EE certificate.
-I.E. it is always allowed to do mixed-algorithm chains within the same list.
+If a `signature_algorithms_cert` extension is absent, then all certificates of given chain MUST also use an algorithm from the corresponding list, but not necessarily the same one as the end-entity certificate.
+It is always allowed to provide mixed-algorithm certificate chains within the same list as long as relevant list contains more than one entry.

-More advances configurations of mixed-algorithm certificate chains will require negotiation of chain algorithms outside of the respective dual list.
-For example, consider that a client wants to allow SLH-DSA roots to issue ML-DSA end entities but does not want to support SLH-DSA end entities as a dual (or does not want to support SLH-DSA end entities at all).
-Or consider that a ML-DSA-87 CA will issue both the ML-DSA-44 and RSA end entities that are used in the dual.
-Support for such use cases is accomplished via the `signature_algorithms_cert` extension which is used un-modified from [TLS] and when present it applies equally to both chains of the dual.
-Note that there is only one `signature_algorithms_cert` extension, so algorithms for the two chains cannot be negotiated separately.

-Implementers MAY wish to consider performing this verification in a timing-invariant way so as not to leak which certificate failed, for example if it failed for policy reasons rather than cryptographic reasons, however since this information is not hidden in a single-certificate TLS handshake, implementers MAY decide that this is not important.

 This encoding applies equally to the `CompressedCertificate` message and to `Certificate` message of Exported Authenticators.